jessicalhansen/CannaHome/README.md

 ** Be redirected to their plant page after logging in.
 * Add ability to add plant photos
 * Implement third party API to autofill and provide plant information.

+### Unsolved problems:
+Completing the watering model connection is the largest unsolved problem.
+Once that is connected and working, adding a note model and getting that functional so that notes on individual plants are editable is another unsolved problem remaining.
+I will continue to work on all of the bonus features, since I did not get to any of them.